 Deadline fast approaching for primary school applications

-Parents whose children will begin attending primary school in September have only a few days left to submit their applications for a place at their preferred choice school.
+Parents whose children are due to start attending primary school in September have only a few days left to submit their applications for a place at their preferred choices.

-The crucial deadline is Wednesday, January 15.
-This date applies to all children born between September 1, 2015 and August 31, 2016.
+The crucial deadline for primary school applications to be submitted is Friday, January 15.
+This date applies to all children born between September 1, 2016 and August 31, 2017.

 Parents can apply for a place at up to six state-run primary schools listing each one in order of preference.
 These schools can either be in Wandsworth or another borough, but wherever these schools are, parents must submit their applications to their own local council.